 % of account balance

 How often are income payments made?

-Income payments can be made monthly, quarterly, half-yearly or
+Income payments can usually be made monthly, quarterly,

-annually and continue until the account balance is exhausted.
+half-yearly or yearly and continue until the account balance is

 Yes.
 You can withdraw some or all of your pension account,